niftynei/droidtalks/gradle/gradle_presentation.md

 The task is the core building block of a build action.

-Build an Android Project
+Build an Android Project (AndroidPlugin Task)

 ```` bash
 	$ ./gradlew  assemble
 ````

-Show me all the Tasks in a project
+Show me all the Tasks in a project  (Gradle core Task)

 ````bash
 	$ ./gradlew tasks